evelynsjohnson/2-Truths-and-AI/README.md

 Navigation Icons: https://www.flaticon.com

+## Other Credits:
-2 Truths and a Lie + AI Game Idea from Riccardo
+2 Truths and a Lie + AI Game Idea from Riccardo <br>
-Dubbed 2 Truths and AI by Evelyn :P
+Dubbed 2 Truths and AI by Evelyn :P<br>
-Tab Logo & Mainscreen Logo designed in Adobe Illustrator by Evelyn UI designed and wireframed in Figma by Evelyn
+Tab Logo & Mainscreen Logo designed in Adobe Illustrator by Evelyn<br>
+UI designed and wireframed in Figma by Evelyn<br>
-Player Icons Idea, TamagochiL [link], from Cindy
+Player Icons Idea, TamagochiL [link], from Cindy<br>